Hallocrux/2026-EEG-CSANet/README.md

 </div>

+## Requirements
+numpy==1.23.5
+numba==0.60.0
+opencv-python==4.10.0.84
+einops==0.8.1

+## Code Structure
+- config   # Configuration files for different datasets.
+- data   # Data preprocessing code for different datasets.
+- model   # Training models for different datasets are highly consistent in architecture and hyperparameters, except for the channel configuration.
+- output   # Publicly released weights for different datasets, with results all obtained under seed=0.
+- train_**   # Training code for different datasets.
+- utils   # Some additional utility scripts

 ## Acknowledge
 We would like to express our sincere gratitude to the following open-source projects that have contributed to this work:
 - https://github.com/Ma-Xinzhi/EEG-TransNet